 I’m a huge fan of celebrating holidays in the classroom, but still incorporating academics!
-These are my five favorite Halloween classroom activities that I use with my fifth grade students, but you could totally use these with any upper elementary class.
+These are my EIGHT favorite Halloween activities for upper elementary that I used with my fifth grade students, but you could totally use these with any upper elementary class.

 1. Haunted Homophones

-My kids STRUGGLE with homophones every year, so this is a standard that I throw into our activities whenever I can!
+My kids STRUGGLED with homophones every year, so this is a standard that I throw into our activities whenever I can!
 These spooky task cards have students correctly complete the Halloween-themed sentences in order to solve a riddle!
-These are great practice and my kiddos love the fun sentences.
+These are great practice, and my kiddos love the fun sentences.
 This is my absolute favorite of the Halloween activities for upper elementary students!

 STEM and technology??
 Count me IN.
 My kids love Boom Cards and honestly, so I do I because they are absolutely zero prep, self-checking, and SO engaging.
 For this set of Boom Cards, students use the digital building blocks to build something in each spooky picture.
 Each card has a different background and prompt.
 Students just drag and drop the blocks to build their creation!
 Click the picture below to play through some for yourself.

 Verb tense is another one of those standards that seems to sneak up again and again in fifth grade.
-So of course, my Halloween classroom activities wouldn’t be complete without some spooky verb tense practice.
-This one is super simple – just print the game cards and board game, throw in some Halloween themed mini erasers (because let’s be honest, I know you still have some from last year) and call it a station!
+So of course, my Halloween activities for upper elementary students wouldn’t be complete without some spooky verb tense practice.
+This one is super simple and FREE – just print the game cards and board game, throw in some Halloween-themed mini erasers (because let’s be honest, I know you still have some from last year), and call it a station!

-An oldie but goodie for sure.
 I have these STEM building challenge task cards to go with every holiday and my kids still never get sick of them!
-I usually do these in a station with a big bin of Legos (here’s an affiliate link to my favorite deal!), but you could also give each student an individual container of Legos or building materials and do it individually!
+I usually do these in a station with a big bin of Legos (here’s a link to my favorite deal!), but you could also give each student an individual container of Legos or building materials and do it individually!
 I am always so impressed with my kids’ creativity.
 Click the picture to snag a set!

 Looking to plan some more fall-themed review days?
 Click here to check out my easy football room transformation!